Your first step of writing good Chinese is to copy good writings of Chinese

 Adults’ imitating ability plays a key role in language learnings.
 How to pronounce a word, how to write a Chinese character, everything starts with copying others.

 In this article, I’d like to talk about how copying others can develop student’s Chinese writing skills.

 The ability to write a good story or an insightful analytical article in Chinese is something that, unfortunately, many students do not even think about.

 Many students spend their whole career in writing proposals or reports at work, but they have never believed that they could write anything good in their Chinese classes.

 It doesn’t have to be that way.
 Everyone is capable of writing good Chinese texts.
 Copying is the first step to develop good Chinese writing skills.

 Copying texts character for character

-From beginners to higher level students, everyone benefits from copying Chinese texts character for character, i.e. write down whatever you see without any changes.
+From beginners to higher level students, everyone benefits from copying Chinese texts character for character.

-For beginner students who are working on Chinese Reading and Writing series, they can copy all the texts in the Exercise section of each Lesson, including all the sentences, conversation, and narratives.
-It is guaranteed that they know every single character appeared in this section.
-By copying, they will practice all the learned characters, words and expressions, and grammars, and become familiar with how Chinese characters are stacked up and how meanings are expressed in the simplest way.
+For beginner students who are working on Chinese Reading and Writing series, they can copy all the texts in the Exercise sections, all the sentences, conversation, and narratives.
+It’s a good way to practice all the learned characters, words and expressions, and grammars.
+Copying Chinese texts helps them become familiar with how Chinese characters function in contexts.

 We learn very well by copying others.